Databases

 Alumni may request access to a select number of databases purchased on their behalf.

-Remote guests visiting the library online are encouraged to check out these open access resources.
+Remote guests visiting the library online are encouraged to check out these free access resources.

 Shared Access